Marimar (2007 TV series): Development

 Marimar is a 1994 Mexican television series starring Thalía, broadcast by Televisa.
 It later aired in the Philippines on March 11, 1996 through Radio Philippines Network.
+The network acquired the rights in 2007.

 Casting

-The contract with Televisa for the rights stipulated that GMA Network should start the series in 2007.
-The lead role was originally offered to actress Angel Locsin, which the actress rejected.
+The lead role was first offered to actress Angel Locsin, which the actress rejected.
 The network was prompted to host auditions for the lead role.
 On March 13, 2008, a video of the fifteen actresses – Bianca King, Nadine Samonte, Jennylyn Mercado, Ryza Cenon, Jewel Mische, LJ Reyes, Rhian Ramos, Camille Prats, Pauleen Luna, Katrina Halili, Valerie Concepcion, Nancy Castiglione, Cheska Garcia and Karylle, who all auditioned for the role of Marimar was leaked on YouTube.
 The role eventually went to Marian Rivera.

 Production

 Principal photography commenced in July 2007.
 Filming took place in Manila, Pampanga and Zambales.
 Filming concluded in March 2008.

 Farewell special

 A farewell special, "Marimar...
 Isang Pasasalamat" aired on March 9, 2008.